D&D Monster Spotlight: Githyanki

-Today we visit everyone’s favorite astral carpetbaggers, traders and doodle dandies…the yankees of Gith.
-What do you mean that’s not how it’s spelled?
+Today we visit everyone’s favorite astral carpetbaggers, traders, and doodle dandies…the Yankees of Gith.
+Oops, wait– the D&D Githyanki.

 That’s right friends.
-This time we’re boarding an astral barge and setting out into the great silvery void between planes as we go in search of the only beings who routinely wield swords so sharp they can cut your soul from your body without going through all that fleshy business in between.
-This week, we look at the originators of one of the iconic multiclass types of all times and put the Githyanki in the spotlight.
+This time we’re boarding an astral barge and setting out into the great silvery void between planes as we go in search of the only beings who routinely wield swords so sharp they can cut your soul from your body without going through all that fleshy business in between and the originators of one of the iconic multiclass types of all times.
+This week we put the Githyanki in the spotlight.

 Here is a Githyanki making friends with a Mind Flayer.

 Githyanki are a race of astral raiders.
 Imbued with psionic power, and carrying their famed silver-swords, the Githyanki have worked their way into D&D legend.
-They predate the game itself–first appearing in a 1977 novel by George R. R. Martin back before he became known for writing that world-famous novel series your co-workers won’t shut up about…
+They predate the game itself–first appearing in a 1977 novel by George R. R. Martin before he became known for writing that world-famous series we’ve all silently agreed to never speak of again.